-At a global level, through the Global Audit Quality Steering Committee (GAQSC) and the GQ&RMSG, KPMG International reviews the results of the quality monitoring programs, analyzes member firm root causes and action plans and develops additional global actions as required.
+At a global level, GAQSC and the GQ&RMSG, KPMG International reviews the results of the quality monitoring programs, analyzes member firm root causes and action plans, and develops additional global actions as required.

 To date, global remediation plans developed by KPMG International have been aimed at changing culture and behavior across the KPMG network and at driving consistent engagement team performance within KPMG member firms.
-The remediation plans have been implemented through the development of global training, tools and guidance to drive consistency, ensure the fundamentals are right and that best practice is shared across the KPMG network.
+The remediation plans have been implemented through the development of global training, tools, and guidance to drive consistency, ensure that the fundamentals are right and that best practice is shared across the network.